 Just like all the previous options, Lucid Chart offers a free plan and a few paid ones.
 In the free account, you’re limited to 25MB of mind maps, instead of the parameter being the number.
 Start using Lucid Chart on your browser by following this link.

-In the same vein as Coggle and MindMeister, Bubble4 offers you both paid and free plans, and it limits the number of mind maps you can create for free to 3.
-It lets you download your mind maps as an image and to invite users to view and edit your files.
+In the same vein as Coggle and MindMeister, Bubbl offers you both paid and free plans, and it limits the number of mind maps you can create for free to 3.
+It lets you download your mind maps as an image and invites users to view and edit your files.

 You can also create a presentation from your map with a single click.
 To start using Bubbl and its free premade templates, follow this link!

-MindManager is one of the few alternatives mong the best mind mapping apps without any free plans, but it also doesn’t impose any limitations to its users.
-Just like it is on XMind, it can be downloaded and installed, without a web browser or smartphone version.
+MindManager is one of the few alternatives among the best mind mapping apps without any free plans, but it also doesn’t impose any limitations on its users.
+Just like it is on XMind, it can be downloaded and installed on pretty much any platform and used on the web.